persuaded9041/poke-solus-rgb/README.md

 "Normal means" are one of the following:
 - the Pokémon can be caught in the wild
 - the Pokémon can be evolved into
-    - in the case of trade evolutions, they are evolvable via a "trade-back NPC" (i.e. no reliance on real-life Link Cable trading)
+    - in the case of a trade evolution, the Pokémon is evolvable via a "trade-back NPC" (i.e. no reliance on real-life Link Cable trading)
 - the Pokémon can be found in a Poké Ball in the overworld
 - the Pokémon can be battled (and caught) via interacting with its sprite in the overworld
 - the Pokémon can be gifted to the player